or

 Source: royaventurera/TikTok, jilrockproduction/TikTok, howtobeparisian/TikTok

-As far as notable protests go, the French are planning one for the record books.
-Some folks living in and around Paris have taken issue with the country's decision to invest more than $1 billion into cleaning up the Seine River so that athletes can swim in the Parisian waters for the 2024 Olympics — and they're vowing to show their disgust by defecating in the newly cleaned water.
+As far as notable protests go, the French came up with one for the record books.
+Some folks living in and around Paris have taken issue with the country's decision to invest more than $1 billion into cleaning up the Seine River so that athletes can use the Parisian waters for the 2024 Olympics — and they're vowing to show their disgust by defecating in the newly cleaned water.

 Article continues below advertisement

-As to why the French want to poop in the Seine River to send a message, well that has a lot to do with who was planning to take a ceremonial dip in the river just before the Olympics.
-Keep reading to learn more about the hilarious threats being made by the French public.
+As to why the French want to poop in the Seine River to send a message, well that has a lot to do with who promised to take a ceremonial dip in the river just before the Olympics — and after many delays, in mid-July, the Paris mayor finally did.
+Keep reading to learn more about her swim, and the hilarious poop threats made by the French public.

 Athletes swim in the Seine River in August 2023